qdrddr/ontap-lacp/README.md

 # ontap-lacp
-ONTAP load balancing algorithm writen for article in this blog http://blog.sentrium.io/ethernet-port-aggregation-and-load-balancing-with-ontap
+SuperFastHash load balancing algorithm used in ONTAP 8 & 9, writen for article in this blog http://blog.sentrium.io/ethernet-port-aggregation-and-load-balancing-with-ontap